This Policy may be amended or changed from time to time. Please check the policy periodically for updates.

 The California Consumer Privacy Act (CCPA) gives certain consumers that reside in California the right to know what categories of personal information ACUE collects about them and how and for what purposes we use and share that information.

 As set forth in this policy, we collect certain personal information from you and from other categories of sources.
-Section I above identifies the categories of personal information we collect.
+Section I above identifies the categories of personal information we collect (including identifiers, customer records information, characteristics of protected classifications under California or federal law, and internet or other electronic network activity information).
 We may use this personal information as set forth in Section II for the business and commercial purposes identified in Section II.
-We may share and disclose this personal information with as set forth in Sections III and IV.
+We may share and disclose this personal information with third parties as set forth in Sections III and IV.

 ACUE does not sell personal information to third parties within the scope of the application of the CCPA.